ec-jrc/airsenseur-calibration/README.md

 - Marco Signorini, marco.signorini@liberaintentio.com

-## Please start by reading Version.R
+# Please start by reading Version.R and since version 0.17 all ASE boxes directories shall be moved to ../ASE_Boxes